 No purchase of books is necessary for this course.
 All assigned readings will be available through the class Canvas page.
-Students are expected to have read the day's assigned reading prior to each class and discussion section meeting.
+Students are required to bring a copy of the day's assigned reading to each class and discussion section meeting; failure to do so will result in loss of participation points.
 A full list of the required readings for this course can be found in the Course Schedule, below.